Revised August 5, 2020

 The 3.3 IRP and Stacking Strategy section has two separate sub-sections:

 An Individual Responsibility Plan (IRP) is a working document that clearly defines the specific activities, timeframes and expectations for each WorkFirst participating family member.
-The IRP may also indicate what support services WorkFirst will provide to help the person to participate.
-The IRP is developed by the parent with her or his WFSSS/WFPS to:
+The IRP may also indicate what support services WorkFirst can provide to help the person to participate.
+The IRP is developed by the participant with their WFSSS/WFPS to:

-Create or update an individual's IRP when the individual:
+Create or update an participant's IRP when the participant:

-NOTE: Parents who do not have Washington Apple Health due to citizenship verification requirements and who have an activity requirement that is dependent on Washington Apple Health coverage are not required to participate in these activities until Washington Apple Health eligibility is established.
-Until Washington Apple Health coverage is established, these parents will be coded with the component code 'CV'.
+NOTE: participants who don't have Washington Apple Health due to citizenship verification requirements and who have an activity requirement that is dependent on Washington Apple Health coverage aren't required to participate in these activities until Washington Apple Health eligibility is established.
+Until Washington Apple Health coverage is established, these participants will be coded with the component code 'CV'.
 This is an indicator code only and has no IRP or monitoring requirements.

-For more information, please refer to section 6.3.5- How do we treat parents with medical issues who do not have Washington Apple Health.
+For more information, please refer to WFHB 6.3.5 - How do we treat participants with medical issues who do not have Washington Apple Health.

+Conversations with the participant are very important, as they help build IRPs that are relevant to their family’s situation.
 The IRP spells out what needs to be done to get the person employed as quickly as possible, and then break those tasks into action steps.
-The comprehensive evaluation and eJAS notes types also helps indicate issues that may need assessment, referrals and resolution.

-When appropriate, the WFSSS/WFPScan create or update the IRP while the parent is meeting with a WorkFirst partner.
-The WorkFirst partner can then print the IRP for the parent’s record and signature.
-If there are confidential items in the IRP, the partner will only be able to print the non-confidential portion of the IRP.
-The WFPS/WFSSS will need to mail the full IRP to the client.
+When appropriate, the WFPS/WFSSS can create or update the IRP while the participant is meeting with a WorkFirst partner.
+The WorkFirst partner can then print the IRP for the participant’s record and signature and must document in eJAS that the client signed a copy of the IRP. .
+If there are confidential items in the IRP, the partner can only print the non-confidential portion of the IRP.
+The WFPS/WFSSS must still mail the full IRP to the client.

-Some families may also be involved with CA and required to do activities like counseling or treatment to help keep their families together.
-It is critical to take these activities into consideration when developing the parent's IRP.
+Some families may also be involved with Department of Children, Youth & Families (DCYF) and required to do activities like counseling or treatment to help keep their families together.
+It is critical to take these activities into consideration when developing the participant's IRP.

 As shown in the chart below, there are key techniques to create an effective IRP.